De Lane Lea Recording Studios, London

 Engineer: Dave Siddle

-The Beatles recorded away from EMI Studios once again on this day, moving to the independent De Lane Lea Studios, then situated at 129 Kingsway, London.
+The Beatles recorded away from EMI Studios once again on 25 May 1967, moving to the independent De Lane Lea Studios, then situated at 129 Kingsway, London.

 The purpose of the session was the recording of George Harrison’s song ‘It’s All Too Much’ for the Yellow Submarine film soundtrack.
 Neither producer George Martin nor balance engineer Geoff Emerick were available, so the studio’s in-house engineer Dave Siddle and tape operator Mike Weighell did the honours.